 SupportProvide you with support during outages or issues

 As your cloud partner, AISN will have guided you through every stage up to this point.
-However, it’s at this point that we really come into our own.
-Our services go well beyond basic maintenance.
-We will continually optimize your cloud platform to address problems, leverage new technology and meet your changing needs.
+However, at this point, we really come into our own.
+Our services go well beyond essential maintenance.
+We will continually optimize your cloud platform to address problems, leverage new technology, and meet your changing needs.

 8. Common Cloud Enablement Use Cases

 Backups and Disaster Recovery

 The amount of information businesses generate and use daily is increasing exponentially — and so are the costs associated with losing access to your data or applications.
 A rigorous system is necessary to protect your data from harm and recover it if and when the worst happens.

 But how do cloud backup and disaster recovery solutions stack up against traditional, on-premises competitors?
 While internal servers and hard drives still have their merits, a case must be made for the security a cloud solution can offer.

 Cloud Computing in Accounting

 Accounting firms always handle their clients’ sensitive data and provide critical services that their customers need daily.
 Cloud solutions offer benefits that accounting companies shouldn’t be without: